 The Level 2 Culinary Skills qualifications will suit you if you have some basic skills and experience as a chef notably by passing the Level 1 Culinary Skills or by having relevant industrial experience.
 The Level 2 Culinary Skills will help you gain a formal qualification and increase your skills so that you can take on a more senior role in the future.

 - 4 GCSEs D-F / or 3-2 (in 2017 GCSEs) - Relevant Level 1 qualification with Merit or above - Relevant industry experience to Level 1 or above.

 Aims of the course

-You will be provided with up to date kitchens including: Cooking facilities which will enable you to have full access to ovens / ranges, grills, griddles and deep fat fryers, excellent worktop space with washing facilities (hand washing, food preparation and washing up), excellent Refrigeration space, and small and large equipment.
-To enable you to pass the course you will provided with IT systems= e-me, Hodder Level 2 theory workshops and online assessment tracking facilities The course will be delivered through practical kitchen classes with practice and assessments plus theory questions set by City and Guilds
+You will be provided with up-to-date kitchens including cooking facilities which will enable you to have full access to ovens / ranges grills griddles and deep fat fryers excellent worktop space with washing facilities (hand washing food preparation and washing up) excellent refrigeration space and small and large equipment.
+To enable you to pass the course you will provided with IT systems Hodder level 2 theory workshops and online assessment tracking facilities.
+The course will be delivered through practical kitchen classes with practice and assessments plus theory questions set by City and Guilds.

+You could choose to work in the hospitality Industry as a Commis Chef / Chef de Partie.
 What can I earn as a chef?
-When you're deciding what to study post-16, it's important to think about where your course will lead.
-As a qualified chef or catering professional you'll be starting on a career path with loads of opportunity for progression ? and a good salary in your sights.
-For example: Chefs start on around £13,000 a year and can earn £17,000 with 3 years' experience Restaurant managers start on around £15,000 year and can earn £22,000 with 3 years' experience
+When you're deciding what to study post-16 it's important to think about where your course will lead.
+As a qualified chef or catering professional you'll be starting on a career path with loads of opportunity for progression and a good salary in your sights.